 To participate in the program, you must be a tenure-track or tenured professor who is committed to increasing both your research productivity and work-life balance.

 I’m a brand new faculty member, will this program be helpful to me if I’m just getting started?

 Yes.
 The sooner that you master the productivity and time management skills taught in the program, the easier your transition from graduate student to professor will be.
 We cluster our small groups according to rank so you'll be connected with other people who are in a similar place in their careers.

 Yes.
 The program focuses on figuring out what you want and how to get it.
 No matter what it is that you want, we help you identify the steps, select role models and mentors, and support you in re-structuring your work life so you can finally move in that direction.
-We often have small groups that are exclusively tenured faculty members.
-For example, in our last session we had groups of Associate Professors, Department Chairs, and Full Professors.
+We often have small groups that are exclusively tenured faculty members (in our last session we had groups of Associate Professors, Department Chairs, and Full Professors).

 I barely have time to sleep!
 How could I possibly carve out more time to participate in a program?

 It seems counter-intuitive, but spending time figuring out what’s holding you back, planning your week, and holding yourself accountable will increase your productivity AND give you more time to enjoy your life.
-Most participants start out working 60+ hours a week, but once they employ our strategies and techniques, their work week shrinks to 40 hours.
-They suddenly find themselves with more time to enjoy their life off-campus.
+Most participants start out working 60+ hours a week, but once they employ our strategies and techniques, their work week shrinks to 40 hours and they suddenly find themselves with more time to enjoy their life off-campus.

 The Faculty Success Program is designed to address the foundational challenges that underlie academic work, such as:

-- aligning your time with how you will be evaluated for promotion to Associate or Full Professor
+- aligning your time with how you will be evaluated for Associate or Full Professor

 - breaking the binge-and-bust cycle of writing